bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 github](https://github.com/pinterest/PodToBUILD).

-[Gazelle](https://github.com/bazelbuild/bazel-gazelle) is another example of BUILD file generator and is written in go.
+[Gazelle](https://github.com/bazelbuild/bazel-gazelle) is another example of BUILD file generator and is written in Go.

 ## Putting it all together - build system architecture